Q: How can I help?

 eventually we would like to make the magazine self-sustaining and still keep it free for downloading,

 sharing and printing.
-We have a few ideas how to do that - some examples: crowdfunding profile (e.g.
+We have a few ideas how to do that - some examples: a crowdfunding profile (e.g.

 patreon), selling advertisement space in the magazine, or (eventually) selling nicely printed special